wprashed/cartflush-autoclear-cart-for-inactive-users/readme.txt

 ### 🚫 Product Exclusions

-Exclude specific products from cart clearing.
+Exclude specific products from cart clearing from the plugin settings page.

 If a cart contains an excluded product:
 → The cart will NOT be cleared.